jgehrcke/github-repo-stats/README.md

 Naming is hard :-).
 Let's define two concepts and their names:

 * The *stats repository* is the repository to fetch stats for and to generate the report for.
 * The *data repository* is the repository to store data and report files in.
+This is also the repository where this Action runs in.

 Let me know if you can think of better names.